-Note O - Income Taxes (Restated)
+Note N - Income Taxes

-The income tax benefit for the current fiscal quarter reflects our pre-tax loss and was based on our estimated annual effective tax.
-The income tax provision for the quarter ended September 28, 2007 was \$0.2 million.
-The variation between income taxes and income tax expense at the U.S. statutory rate of 35% is primarily due to the consolidation of our foreign operations, which are subject to income taxes at lower statutory rates.
+The income tax benefit for the current fiscal quarter reflects our pre-tax loss and is based on our estimated annual effective tax.
+The income tax benefit on the pre-tax loss for the quarter ended September 28, 2007 was \$0.2 million.
+The variation between income taxes and income tax expense at the statutory rate of 35 percent is primarily due to the consolidation of our foreign operations, which are subject to income taxes at lower statutory rates.